Disorders of calcium and bone metabolism

 In hypoparathyroidism, the PTH concentration is too low.
 It is often caused by thyroid surgery in which the parathyroid is also removed – sometimes unintentionally.
 The resulting calcium deficiency can lead to severe muscle cramps and even cardiac insufficiency.

-Severe vitamin D deficiency is called hypovitaminosis D. It is most frequently caused by insufficient sunlight exposure of the skin and a diet low in vitamin D. Vitamin D deficiency in the body can have serious consequences, including a secondary increase in the PTH concentration due to calcium deficiency, and osteomalacia or osteoporosis.
+Hypovitaminosis D means a severe vitamin D deficiency.
+This is most commonly caused by insufficient sun exposure of the skin and a diet low in vitamin D. The undersupply of the body with vitamin D can have severe consequences, e.g. a secondary rise of PTH concentration due to calcium deficiency, bone softening or atrophy.
 Determination of the total amount of circulating 25-OH vitamin D, the stored form of vitamin D, is particularly suited to evaluate the status of vitamin D supply.
 In patients with chronic kidney disease (CKD) and vitamin D deficiency, the levels of 25-OH vitamin D, PTH and calcium should be monitored.

-Measuring active vitamin D, i.e. the concentration of 1,25(OH)2 vitamin D, supports the diagnosis of different congenital and acquired calcium metabolism disorders, as they are associated with changes in the renal and extrarenal production of the active form of vitamin D.
+The measurement of active vitamin D, i.e. the concentration of 1,25(OH)21,25(OH)2 vitamin D, supports the diagnosis of different congenital and acquired calcium metabolism disorders, as they are associated with changes in the renal and extrarenal production of the active form of vitamin D.

 Files